 After the login screen, you may see a pop-up window that says you are not a member, and if you want to join the site; click "yes."

 After the login screen, click "Begin" under the quiz for your visa type (J-1 or F-1).
 Follow the directions.

-Once you pass, download the certificate.
+Once you pass with a 10/10 score, download the certificate.

 (Also known as a Visa Clearance Session)

 When you arrive in the U.S., you must report to the International Student Services Office and drop off your immigration documents for verification.

 Sign up for a time to drop off your documents.
 You will need to log in with your UH username and password.
 NOTE: UH uses a Gmail server.
 If you are already logged into a personal Gmail account, you may need to log out in order to log into this form.